anapartner-com/identity_portal/README.md

 You may use MS Windows Powershell ISE to run and monitor.
 - These were developed on MS Win 2019 Powershell 5.1
 ![image](https://github.com/user-attachments/assets/fba892a7-1796-4b3d-80a2-fd9ce672eab8)
+- These scripts assume both Notepad++ and WinMerge are install in default locations on MS Win host.

 # PRETTY JSON
 Use the pretty json script to convert the one-liner-compressed json to human readable format for any export.